Portland Monthly’s Annual Medical Provider Surveys Are Open till August 31

 What if you don't see the specialty you’re looking for?
 We get suggestions every year of specialties to add or nix, and we put these questions to a panel of providers that convenes after the survey ends, so the lineup sometimes changes a bit.
 You’re welcome to email suggestions for additions to next year’s survey to [email protected] In the meantime, please nominate the provider in a related or overarching category.
 We’re able to pool votes across categories when we do the tally, and a person’s total number of votes is what matters.

 In the survey for naturopaths, complementary medicine providers, and mental health professionals, providers in those fields enter their practice information and can nominate up to four names in each category.
 The mental health professional categories appear on the second page.
 This survey has no drop-down menus, and participants simply enter a first and last name.
 To make sure your votes count, please confirm names before you type them.
 This is the first year a survey has included mental health professionals who are not MDs, NPs, or PAs.
+The deadline to fill out this survey is September 7.

 Portland Monthly also publishes an annual list of top dental care providers in the area.
 We do not conduct a survey of our own for that; rather, we receive a list from USA Top Dentists, which conducts its own surveys for metro areas across the country.